What Every Illinois School District Needs To Know About Universal Mental Health Screening

 How Can Illinois Schools Get Free Mental Health Screening?

-Check eligibility at meetmaro.com/illinois
+Check eligibility and nominate a school/district to receive free screening at meetmaro.com/illinois

 This article was written by Maro to help Illinois district leaders navigate SB1560 implementation.
 It reflects our interpretation of the mandate and the ISBE guidance available at time of publication.
 Because implementation guidance continues to evolve, we recommend verifying current requirements directly with your regional ISBE office.
 This article is not affiliated with or endorsed by the Illinois State Board of Education.